grapeofwrath/dotfiles/README.md

 Home Manager is installed as a NixOS module (see [users/default.nix](./nixos/modules/users/default.nix)) and as standalone configurations in the flake.
-Each configuration added to the flake has a file located in [home-manager/](./home-manager/).
+Each configuration name added to the **homes** list in the flake has a file located in [home-manager/](./home-manager/).
 The filename is the user followed by the hostname (ie. user-host.nix).
-Inside the flake, the hostname and username are passed through **extraSpecialArgs** to the configurations.
+Inside the flake, the **hostName** is passed through **extraSpecialArgs** to the configurations.
+The username needs to be set by **home.username**.

 Home manager modules are located in [home-manager/modules/](./home-manager/modules/).
 They are sorted between base,